aws-samples/aws-ecs-on-outposts/README.md

 ## Introduction

-The solution consists on a producer application for Amazon Kinesis Data Streams running on Amazon ECS containers on AWS Outposts.
-Amazon ECS containers will pull the docker container image from an Amazon Elastic Container Registry (ECR) located in AWS Region.
+The solution consists on a producer application that writes data to an Amazon Kinesis Data Stream deployed in an AWS Region.
+Amazon Kinesis Producer Library (KPL) is the library used to build the producer.
+KPL simplifies producer application development, allowing developers to achieve high write throughput to a Kinesis data stream.
+More details about how to create a producer application can be found in the AWS post building a scalable streaming data processor with Amazon Kinesis Data Streams.

-Amazon ECS cluster Auto Scaling will be enabled to manage the scale-in and scale-out actions for Amazon EC2 instances within a cluster.
-The application will receive traffic coming from on- premise datacentre via local gateway (LGW).
-In addition, an ALB running in AWS Outposts will balance the incoming data and it will distribute the load between Amazon ECS tasks.
+This producer application is running in Amazon ECS containers on AWS Outposts.
+Amazon ECS pulls the container image from an Amazon Elastic Container Registry (ECR) located in an AWS Region.
+Amazon ECS cluster Auto Scaling is deployed to manage the scale-in and scale-out actions for Amazon EC2 instances within an Amazon ECS cluster.
+The application receives data coming from on-premise datacentre via LGW and an ALB running on AWS Outposts distributes this incoming traffic between the Amazon ECS tasks.
+The following diagram shows the architecture:

 ![img](media/ECS-outposts-architecture.jpg)

-This repository gives customers the right content to deploy Amazon ECS cluster on AWS Outposts.
-The showed architecture is not meant to be deployed in a production environment, but to serve as a template and a model.
+This blog provides you with a script to deploy Amazon ECS cluster on AWS Outposts.
+TThe proposed architecture is not meant to be deployed in a production environment, but to serve as a template, because you need to customize the input variables values specified in the tfvars file as well as other configuration options such as the ALB listener port and protocol, ALB target group port and protocol and the use of custom domains.
 There are three modules provided here (under terraform/modules):
-* ALB + ECS
+* ALB + ECS called 'alb-ecs'
-* docker image + ECR + codebuild
+* docker image + ECR + codebuild called ‘docker-ecr-codebuild’
 * VPC

 These are the AWS services created by this code: